 |---|---|---|---|

-The hardest part of permission-aware RAG isn't writing the filter logic.
-It's making sure the user's identity and permissions actually propagate through every stage of the pipeline without being lost, elevated, or confused.
+The hardest part of permission-aware RAG is not the filter logic.
+It is making sure the user's identity and permissions actually propagate through every stage of the pipeline without being lost, elevated, or confused.

 This is the confused deputy problem applied to AI pipelines.
-The agent (the deputy) is authorized to access everything, but it should only retrieve data on behalf of the specific user who made the request.
-If the agent's identity is used for retrieval instead of the user's identity, every query runs with maximum privilege.
+The agent is authorized to access everything.
+It should only retrieve data on behalf of the specific user who made the request.
+When the agent's identity is used for retrieval instead of the user's, every query runs at maximum privilege.
+Pretending otherwise is theater.

 userId: string;